Luke Newton

 Luke Paul Anthony Newton (né Atkinson) (born 5 February 1993) is an English actor.
-He is known for his role as Colin in the Netflix period drama Bridgerton (2020–present).
-He also had roles in the BBC Two drama The Cut (2009) and the Disney Channel series The Lodge (2016–2017).
+He played the role of Colin in the Netflix period drama Bridgerton (2020–present) and had roles in the BBC Two drama The Cut (2009) and the Disney Channel series The Lodge (2016–2017).

 Early life

-Newton grew up in Shoreham-by-Sea, West Sussex.
-He has a younger sister named Lauren.
-His parents divorced, and his mother Michelle remarried in 2006.
+Luke Newton grew up in Shoreham-by-Sea, West Sussex, with his younger sister, Lauren.
+His mother, Michelle, remarried in 2006.
 Newton's father was a singer on Stars in Their Eyes and his two maternal aunts were in the West End.

 Newton attended St Nicolas and St Mary's Primary School, followed by Steyning Grammar School and then going on to Northbrook College Sussex (now part of Greater Brighton Metropolitan College).
 He formed the boy band South 4 with Oli Reynolds (then Evans), Joel Baylis and Henry Tredinnick.
 Newton was scouted by an agent in Brighton while he was in a local production of Billy Elliot.
 He went on to train at the London School of Musical Theatre.

 Career

+2010–2019: The Cut, The Lodge and theatre beginnings

 In 2010, Newton made his television debut in the BBC Two teen series The Cut as Luke Atwood, appearing in 11 episodes.
 Newton made his professional stage debut as an Elder Price understudy in the West End run of The Book of Mormon in 2013.
 The following year, he appeared in two episodes of the BBC soap opera Doctors as Sam Hern.

 From 2016 to 2017, Newton starred in the Disney Channel series The Lodge as Ben Evans.
 While appearing on the series, he was also featured on the two accompanying soundtrack albums.
 In 2018, he starred in the Syfy television film Lake Placid: Legacy as Billy.